-JOURNALISM AND MEDIA WRITING

-Program Code: AAS.JOR

-Department: Mass Media & Communications • Phone: 740-0610 Program of Studies Leading to the A.A.S.
-Degree Program Mission/Description:

-The A.A.S degree in Journalism and Media Writing is designed to prepare the graduate for an entry-level position in fields that require strong writing, editing, reporting and graphic design skills in a global, interactive, multi-media environment.
-The program also provides a solid platform for transfer to four-year programs specializing in the areas of mass media, print journalism, public relations, advertising, professional non-fiction writing and other fields that demand a communications skill set appropriate for the Information Age.

-• Develop competency in the writing, editing, and design skills required for careers in a text-driven, graphically rich, interactive, multi-media environment.

-• Develop competency in the research and organizational skills necessary to produce materials for a wide variety of mass media environments.

-• Advance and excel as a transfer student to four-year programs specializing in the areas of mass media.

-• Increase and enhance her/his competency, discernment, and standard of criticism as a media consumer in the new Information Age.

-• Identify topics of interest for a global, interactive mass media market.

-• Research topics and data from diverse sources and make distinctions based upon levels of credibility.

-• Initiate contact with interview subjects, prepare to conduct a professional interview, establish and maintain rapport, and obtain information useful and marketable to media and/or institutional audiences.

-• Compose news and other media-related content appropriate for delivery via a variety of major media vehicles.

-• Write feature-length articles utilizing a variety of creative styles for a wide range of media outlets, including print, broadcast, and web-based publications.

-• Produce lively, attention-getting advertising copy conducive to a design concept for delivery via print, television, radio and web-based outlets.
+JOURNALISM AND MEDIA WRITING COM 105 - Writing for Audio, Video and Web 3 3 ENG 101 - English Composition Program Code: AAS,JOR 3 Department: Mass Media & Communications ENG 102 - Advanced Composition FYE 101 - First Year Experience 1 Phone: 570-740-0610 Health and Physical Education Elective 1 Program of Studies Leading to the A.A.S.
+Degree 3 Program Mission/Description: HIS 202 - American History Since 1865 Humanities Elective or Economics 3 The A.A.S degree in Journalism and Media Writing is designed 3 JOR 100 - Introduction to Mass Communications to prepare the graduate for an entry-level position in fields that require strong writing, editing, reporting and graphic design skills JOR 101 - Introduction to Journalism and News Reporting 4 JOR 102 - Advanced News Reporting 4 in a global, interactive, multi-media environment.
+The program 4 JOR 103 - Feature Writing also provides a solid platform for transfer to four-year programs JOR 201 - Copy Editing and Make-up 3 specializing in the areas of mass media, print journalism, public JOR 202 - Advertising 3 relations, advertising, professional non-fiction writing and other 3 fields that demand a communications skill set appropriate for the JOR 211 - Introduction to Public Relations JOR 200/209 - Professional Internship or Information Age.
+Special Projects Workshop 4 Goals: This program provides the student the opportunity to: Math Elective 3 Science Elective 3 • Develop competency in the writing, editing, and design skills 3 SOC 101 - Principles of Sociology required for careers in a text-driven, graphically rich, interactive, 3 SPE 125 - Fundamentals of Speech multi-media environment. • Develop competency in the research and organizational skills Recommended Sequence necessary to produce materials for a wide variety of mass media First Year environments.
+First Semester Sem.
+Hrs. • Advance and excel as a transfer student to four-year programs JOR 100 - Introduction to Mass Communications 3 specializing in the areas of mass media.
+JOR 101 - Introduction to Journalism & News Reporting 4 • Increase and enhance her/his competency, discernment, and 3 standard of criticism as a media consumer in the new Information CIS 107 - Computers for Mass Media 3 ENG 101 - English Composition Age.
+Health and Physical Education Elective 1 Learning Objectives: FYE 101 - First Year Experience The graduate of this program is able to: 1 • Identify topics of interest for a global, interactive mass media 15 market.
+Sem.
+Hrs.
+Second Semester • Research topics and data from diverse sources and make dis-JOR 102 - Advanced News Reporting tinctions based upon levels of credibility.
+3 JOR 201 - Copy Editing and Make-up • Initiate contact with interview subjects, prepare to conduct a 3 professional interview, establish and maintain rapport, and obtain ENG 102 - Advanced Composition 3 information useful and marketable to media and/or institutional SOC 101 - Principles of Sociology SPE 125 - Fundamentals of Speech 3 audiences.
+16 • Compose news and other media-related content appropriate for delivery via a variety of major media vehicles. • Write feature-length articles utilizing a variety of creative styles Second Year for a wide range of media outlets, including print, broadcast, and First Semester Sem.
+Hrs. web-based publications.
+JOR 103 - Feature Writing 4 3 COM 104 - Intro to Multimedia Technology • Produce lively, attention-getting advertising copy conducive to 3 a design concept for delivery via print, television, radio and web-JOR 202 - Advertising 3 HIS 202 - American History Since 1865